 Day 5 – Airboat Ride

 Successful family holiday’s are all about variety, and taking a family friendly airboat ride will show you a different side to Orlando and Florida.
+If you want to see alligators in the Everglades, an airboat ride is a perfect way to do just that.
 An airboat ride is an exciting and adventurous way to spend a day with kids in Florida.
 You will have such fun gliding through beautiful natural swamps of South Florida surrounded by wildlife.
-You could also see who is the first to spot an alligator on your trip.

 Day 6 – Go To The Beach

-It’s time to take a drive out of Orlando to one of Florida’s stunning beaches, of which there are many to discover.
+It’s time to take a drive out of Orlando to one of the best family beaches in Florida, of which there are many to discover.
 Cocoa Beach is the most accessible and will provide the family with a good dose of sun, sea and sand to make any Florida holiday complete.
 If you want to travel a little further afield then Fort Lauderdale is one of the other places in Florida worth considering.

 Day 7 – Walt Disney World – Animal Kingdom